 Hi fellow 44th brothers and sisters, Deborah and I hope this newsletter finds you all doing well.

-Hope to see you all in Huntsville, AL.
+Hope to see you all at Fort Leonard Wood, MO.

 Sincerely,